 - The pooling of long-term observations, in particular hydro-geochemical variables, on a range of springs and streams representative of different types of karst carbonate environments;

 - The production of open source tools for students, researchers and operational staff;

 - The development of a strong collective expertise, covering a wide range of tools and approaches.

-Starting year: some hydrometric data are available since the 1950s (even 1887 for Fontaine de Vaucluse)
+Starting year: some hydrometric data are available since 1950 (even 1887 for Fontaine de Vaucluse)

 Fontaine de Vaucluse: Naomi Mazzilli ;

 Fontaine de Nimes: Vincent Bailly-Comte

 The SNO KARST aims to understand and model the processes that govern the quantity and quality of the water resource in karst environment.
 The fast circulation of water in the karst Critical Zone in response to extreme meteorological forcing increases the vulnerability of aquifers that are often large and close to cities, densely populated areas, or exceptional historital site.
 The network is well poised to help understand these responses in the context of global climate change, increasing urban pressure and varying agricultural pressure.
 The main scientific issues are:

 - The charaterization at various scales (local and régional) of the underground hydrodynamics of karst aquifers;